UCSBarchlab/PyRTL/README.md

 * all public functions and methods should have useful docstrings
 * should have set of unit tests for all main abstractions
-* add a -Wall option which warns on truncation
 * change "tmp" and "const" "'" names to be more pyrtl specific to avoid confusion

 ### Bigger todo projects